Abu999b/cnn/README.md

-5. Load hairdisease dataset into root directory from https://www.kaggle.com/datasets/abubakar4u900/hair-and-scalp-disease-dataset run >>python splittor.py to create train/..,test/.. and val/.. in dataset folder from all/.. folder
+5. Load hairdisease dataset into root directory from https://www.kaggle.com/datasets/abubakar4u900/hair-and-scalp-disease-dataset run >>python splittor.py once to create train/..,test/.. and val/.. in dataset folder from all/.. folder

 6. Train model using dataset
    run >>jupyter notebook